 The first Halo Wars made its way to store shelves back in 2009.
 Since then, Microsoft hadn’t said much of anything about the franchise.
 To be frank Halo Wars, though certainly popular with people who really love the Halo franchise, wasn’t as big a release as some expected it to be.
 Real-time strategy games just don’t seem to have the same appeal that a shooter does with console fans.

 With just the mild success that Halo Wars, a Halo Wars 2 release seemed like a pipe dream.
 Microsoft delivered the good news at last year’s GamesCom trade show.
 The Halo Wars 2 release was scheduled for fall 2016, according to Microsoft.
 At E3 2016, Microsoft’s plans changed.
 Halo Wars 2 now launches on February 21st 2017.
+That is, unless you pay extra for Halo Wars 2 Ultimate Edition.
+Then you get the game on Friday, February 17th.

 What Platforms Are Getting Halo Wars 2?